rematch/rematch/docs/quick-start.md

 type CountState = number

-export const count = createModel<CountState>()({
+// Explicit typing of the initial state is required.
+Note that it can be ommitted in this case because \
+// 0 is inferred as number which is the exact state type.
+But for complex states, this won't work. const initialState : CountState = 0 export const count = createModel<CountState>()({
 	state: 0, // initial state
 	reducers: {
-		// handle state changes with pure functions increment(state, payload: number) {
+		// handle state changes with pure functions
+		// Don't forget to type your payload to get types in other places of your code. increment(state, payload: number) {
 			return state + payload
 		},